-The picture is of Qin Shi Huang, first emperor of China – and that’s what Ping-fa is all about – not about combat, but about empire building.
+The picture is of Qin Shi Huang, first emperor of China – and that’s what Bing-fa is all about – not about combat, but about empire building.

 Despite significant evidence available from a wide range of sources, many historians insist that Qin battled and bludgeoned its way to victory.
 These historians invariably place their trust in a person known as “The Great Historian” – and he may have indeed been great in some areas.
 But this historian, Sima Qian by name, was not even good in his reports about Qin, the empire, the first emperor, or why the first empire fell.
 Sima Qian was a propagandist for the second empire, a tortured mouthpiece who served his masters far better than he served China.